Chapter 22. Spring.NET Web Framework

 </system.webServer>

-ASP.NET provides a hierarchical configuration mechanism by allowing application developers to override configuration settings specified at a higher level in the web application directory hierarchy with configuration settings specified at the lower level.
+ASP.NET has a hierarchical configuration mechanism that enables application developers to override configuration settings specified at a higher level in the web application directory hierarchy with configuration settings specified at the lower level.

 What this means to application developers is that one can easily componentize an application by creating a virtual directory per component and creating a custom context for each component that contains the necessary configuration info for that particular context.
-The configuration for a lower level component will generally contain only those definitions for the pages that the component consists of and (possibly) overrides for some of the definitions from the root context (for example, menus).
+The configuration for a lower level component generally contains only those definitions for the pages that the component consists of and (possibly) overrides for some definitions from the root context (for example, menus).

 <?xml version="1.0" encoding="utf-8"?>